incepter/how-react-works/packages/howreactworks/docs/intro.md

 This is an ambitious list of what this blog post series may achieve over time.
 My theory is that this list can be made by different people initiatives.

+_This is an ongoing project and many sections are either empty or are not added yet.
+The goal is to have a newsletter that would notify you (if you want!) when new context drops.
+Until then, and I hate to say it, you can follow me on [Twitter (X)](https://twitter.com/incepterr) to get notified when I drop something new._

 ## Motivations

 The React codebase is surely intimidating, and you will be overwhelmed